coddingtonbear/django-mailbox/readme.rst

 Receiving mail directly from Exim4 or Postfix via a pipe
 ========================================================

 Django Mailbox's ``processincomingmessage`` management command accepts, via ``stdin``, incoming messages.
 You can configure Postfix or Exim4 to pipe incoming mail to this management command to import messages directly without polling.
-You need not configure mailbox settings when piping-in messages, mailbox entries will be automatically created matching the e-mail address to which incoming messages are sent.
+You need not configure mailbox settings when piping-in messages, mailbox entries will be automatically created matching the e-mail address to which incoming messages are sent, but if you would like to specify the mailbox name, you may provide a single argument to the ``processincmingmessage`` command specifying the name of the mailbox you would like it to use (and, if neccessary, create).

 Receiving Mail from Exim4
 -------------------------